-To stay in control of penstock over-pressure
+Monitor transients and stay in control of over-pressure risk

 Causes are multiple but always associated with the hydraulic functioning.
 Drifts of the settings managing the turbine start-up and shut down operations, defaults of key components, are commonly involved in these events.
 In the absence of monitoring, these risky trends go unnoticed until they turn into causes of rupture.

 Despite their mechanical harmfulness, transient behaviors are not monitored continuously.
 Only a few pressure transient measurements are made during the life of the equipment.
 But these tests only make it possible to reproduce one single hydraulic phenomenon: the hammering of mass.
 Thereby one forgets to quantify all the other types of hydraulic phenomena frequently involved in penstock failures.
 Although post-rupture structural analyses are achieved, these analyses are only carried out after the penstock’s damage.
 So, it is often too late to have a thorough understanding of the hydraulic phenomena involved and related loading on the damaged penstock.

 Finally, it is often difficult to take from these ruptures a reusable experience to improve the operation safety of penstocks.

 Allowing a continuous and easy transients monitoring, HYDROSURGE is designed to automatically diagnose typical transient regimes

 MOTRHYS field experience derives from over three decades of measurement and diagnose of faulty hydraulic behaviours.
 This experience has been confirmed by the monitoring of transients of a fleet of penstocks.
 We thus showed that the use of a simple hydro acoustic model is relevant in order to analyze a pressure transient signal.
 Especially for early detecting and diagnosing transient problems affecting a penstock.
 This approach shows that any pressure overloads can be broken down into one or more of the following phenomena impacting the whole length of the piping system: